 But, of course, there are always more options.

 Here’s a list of the top five military spouse resources and perks to check out today:

 As a military spouse, you have a few options to fund your education if you’re looking for a career change.
 With these benefits, you can further your education while working part-time or even full-time.

 If your spouse is active duty and you’re looking for a quick certification, use your MyCAA benefit.
-This offers up to $4,000 for education, training, certifications, and licenses in highly portable, high-demand career fields like veterinary assistance or medical assisting.
+This offers up to $4,000 for education, training, certifications, and licenses in highly portable, high-demand career fields like medical assisting.

 Best perk: It can fully cover the cost of some online educational programs that end with you getting a certification.
 Some programs also provide a laptop for your use if you can’t afford one.

 Service members may transfer all or some of their unused Post 9/11 G.I.
 Bill benefits to their spouse or children.
 Remember, this benefit must be requested while the service member is on active duty.
 Receive 36 months of educational benefits under the bill to pay for tuition and fees to attend school.